ekatsadze/FLASH/Installation with Docker/WithDocker.md

 <img width="1170" height="478" alt="Screenshot 2026-08-19 at 10 21 47" src="https://github.com/user-attachments/assets/19ad126b-99e6-4a4d-9282-9a5d61b95138" />

+---

 In VS Code open terminal and go to home directory:
 ```bash
 cd
 ```

-In home directory make new working directory where you want to install flash:
+In home directory make new working directory where you want to install FLASH code:
 ```bash
 mkdir WorkDirectory
 ```